I'm an affiliate

 Great bokeh effects – Small and light lens.

-In my opinion, I find the Nikon 50mm 1.4G and Nikon 50mm 1.8G lenses to a better job for portraits photography when shooting wide open, they are much sharper on the focus area and with more creamy bokeh.
+In my opinion, I find the Nikon 50mm 1.4G and Nikon 50mm 1.8G lenses to do a better job for portraits photography when shooting wide open, they are much sharper on the focus area and with more creamy bokeh.

 I usually do not use 50mm lens for close up portrait photography, the 50mm is more shootable for a full-length portrait, for example, I have a small home studio and I usually use 85mm or 70-200mm for close up portrait and 50mm for a full-length portrait in my studio.

-Recommendation when you use the Nikon AF 50mm 1.8D lens for portrait shots outside like I’m doing on the next photo, use lens hood,
+A recommendation when you use the Nikon AF 50mm 1.8D lens for portrait shots outside like I’m doing on the next photo, use lens hood,

 otherwise, you are likely to get sun flare and low contrast flare on half of your picture if you are shooting with the lens wide open